-The Good Manufacturing Practice (GMP) Hazard Analysis, and Risk Based Preventative Controls for Human Food (21 CFR 117) is the regulation that applies to all food manufacturing and wholesale distribution operations in Minnesota.
-This is a federal regulation adopted by the state to bring consistency to industries working across state lines and with the US Food and Drug Administration.
+The Good Manufacturing Practice (CGMP) Hazard Analysis, and Risk Based Preventative Controls for Human Food (21 CFR 117) is the regulation that applies to all food manufacturing and wholesale distribution operations.
+This is a federal regulation adopted by the state to bring consistency to industries working across state lines and with the US Food and Drug Administration (FDA).

 More detailed information about this regulation can be found in Understanding the Current Good Manufacturing Practice, Hazard Analysis and Risk-Based Preventative Controls for Human Food fact sheet.

-Visit our Food Safety Modernization Act (FSMA) page to learn about additional regulations.
+Visit our Food Safety Modernization Act (FSMA) page to learn about additional regulations that apply to predominately wholesale food establishments.

 There are additional regulations for the following foods or production processes: